gitboytushar/MongoDB_Lesson1/README.md

-# MongoDB_Lesson1
+# Lesson:

-I have learned the MongoDB from youtube video and performed on sample problem-set taken from the chatGPT for Practicing my knowledge, Saving those queries/commands here on github.
+I have learned the MongoDB from a youtube video and practiced on sample problem-set taken from chatGPT.
+Saving my query-solutions in a well documented format.

+## Each solution is in seprate Files w.r.t Questions from Problem Set

+Added My mongoDB shell commands (detailed presentation of process implementation)

+### Used IDE:

+vs-code terminal

+#### Also gone through the MongoDB Compass side-by-side